gerirgaudi/naplug/README.md

 # Naplug

-*Naplug* is a [Nagios plugin](http://nagiosplug.sourceforge.net/developer-guidelines.html) library for Ruby focused on plugin internals: organization, status, performance data, output and exit code handling.
+*Naplug* is a [Nagios plugin](http://nagiosplug.sourceforge.net/developer-guidelines.html) library for Ruby focused on plugin internals: organization, status, performance data (coming soon!), output and exit code handling.
 It does not implement any functionality related to option and argument parsing, as there are fine tools already available for this purpose.
 It aims to ease the task of writing Nagios plugins in Ruby and _handling the paperwork_, allowing the plugin developer to concentrate on the test logic of the plugin.
 Its internal design is largely modeled after the very excellent [Worlkflow](https://github.com/geekq/workflow) library.

 *Naplug* introduces the concept of a *plug*, which is a useful abstraction to break up significant tasks that the plugin as a whole must perform in order to determine the state of a service or host.
 Plugs, like plugins, have status and output, which is used to determine the overall status of the plugin and build the output depending on said status.